-DUI with Serious Bodily Injury in Okaloosa County
+DUI with Serious Bodily Injury Defense Attorneys in Okaloosa County

 No one plans on getting behind the wheel after a few drinks and getting into an accident.
-And if someone was injured in the accident, the guilt can be overwhelming.
-If you find yourself in this situation after a DUI accident in Okaloosa County, it is vital that you take steps immediately to protect yourself.
+If someone was injured in the accident, the guilt can be overwhelming.
+If you find yourself in this situation after a DUI accident, it is vital that you take steps immediately to protect yourself.

-If you were in an accident where someone was injured and there was a suspicion that you were driving under the influence of alcohol or drugs, do not wait until charges have been filed.
-Get out in front of this and call Flaherty Defense Firm today.
-We are an experienced felony DUI team in Okaloosa County and we are ready to put our 14 years of experience to work for you.
+If you were in an accident where someone was injured, and there was a suspicion that you were driving under the influence of alcohol or drugs, do not wait until charges have been filed.
+Get in front of this and call the Okaloosa County DUI with serious bodily injury defense lawyers with Flaherty Defense Firm today at (850) 243-6097.

 What is Driving Under the Influence with Serious Bodily Injury (DUI w/SBI)?

-The second prong of this charge is that a person who is under the influence causes or contributes to serious bodily injury to another (or themselves).
+- The person who is under the influence causes or contributes to serious bodily injury to another (or themselves).

-This charge is a third degree felony with a potential of up to 5 years in state prison along with fines, court costs, restitution for injury, driver’s license suspension, and probation.
+DUI with Serious Bodily Injury is a third degree felony with a potential of up to 5 years in state prison along with fines, court costs, restitution for injury, driver’s license suspension and probation.
+It is also a charge that requires a mandatory felony conviction unless the case is reduced or dismissed.

 What type of injury qualifies as serious bodily injury?